1031 Exchange refers to the section of the Internal Revenue Code Section that provides for the tax deferred exchange of real and personal property.

 To Defer Taxes How Much Must be Invested?

-The minimum amount to be invested must be equal to or greater than the sales price on the property being sold less any selling expenses.
-If there is debt on the property being sold that amount needs to be replaced by new debt or cash from the investor's pocket.
+The minimum amount to be invested in a 1031 Exchange must be equal to or greater than the sales price on the property being sold less any selling expenses.
+If there is debt on the 1031 Exchange property being sold that amount needs to be replaced by new debt or cash from the investor’s pocket.

-Can Multiple Owners of a Single Property Exchange
+Can Multiple Owners of a Single Property do a 1031 Exchange

 into Different Properties?

-If the intent of varies owners of a single properties is to go their separate way it is important to first review with legal counsel the manner in which the property title is held before selling.
-Once any title issues are resolved the property can be sold and exchanged.
-In such a circumstance one investor can do an exchange while another can receive cash and pays taxes.
-It is very important that the investors be clear on their intentions before entering into an exchange agreement with a Qualified Intermediary (QI).
-Once the property being sold is closed and all exchange investors have entered into one exchange agreement the exchangers lose their options to divide the proceeds and buy separate replacement properties.
+If the intent of varies owners of a single properties contemplating a 1031 Exchange is to go their separate way it is important to first review with legal counsel the manner in which the 1031 Exchange property title is held before selling.
+Once any title issues are resolved the property can be sold using a 1031 Exchange.
+In such a circumstance one investor can do a 1031 Exchange while another can receive cash and pays taxes.
+It is very important that the investors be clear on their intentions before entering into a 1031exchange agreement with a 1031 Accommodator (also known as Qualified Intermediary or QI).
+Once the property being sold is

-Does the Investor have Access to the Sale Proceeds
+Does the 1031 Exchange Investor have Access to the Sale Proceeds During the Exchange?

-Part of doing an exchange is that the investor does not take constructive receipt of the sales proceeds.
-If no property is identified during the 45 day identification period the investor can receive their money on the expiration of the identification period.
-If the investors identifies properties during the 45 day identification period then does not close on an identified property the investor will have to wait the full 180 day waiting period to receive their money.
-There are a few limited exceptions to this rule.
+Part of doing a 1031 Exchange is that the investor does not take constructive receipt of the sales proceeds.
+If no 1031 Exchange property is identified during the 45 day identification period the investor can receive their money on the expiration of the identification period.
+If the investors identifies properties during the 45 day identification period, then does not close on an identified 1031 replacement property the investor will have to wait the full 180 day waiting period to receive their money.
+There are a few limited exceptions to this 1031 Exchange rule.

-The investor needs to hold title in the replacement property exactly as they held title to the property they sold.
-What this means is that the person or entity beginning the exchange needs to be the same person or entity ending the exchange.
-An exception would be a husband and wife (or individual) holding a revocable living trust which is a true pass through can sell then take title to the new property as individual(s).
-Other exceptions would be a single member LLC sells and the sole member buys as an individual or if an individual dies after selling his or her estate can purchase the replacement property.
+The investor needs to hold title in the 1031 replacement property exactly as they held title to the property they sold.
+What this means is that the person or entity beginning the 1031 Exchange needs to be the same person or entity ending the 1031 Exchange.
+An exception would be a husband and wife (or individual) holding a revocable living trust.
+Providing the trust is a true pass through the 1031 Exchange property can be sold then and title to the new 1031 replacement property can be held by an individual(s).
+Other exceptions would be if a single member LLC sells and the sole member buys as an individual or if an individual dies after selling and his or her estate purchases the 1031 replacement property.

 No. The IRS regulations are very clear.
-The taxpayer may not receive the proceeds or take constructive receipt of the funds in any way, without disqualifying the exchange.
+The taxpayer may not receive the proceeds or take constructive receipt of the funds in any way, without disqualifying the 1031 Exchange.

-A multi-asset exchange involves both real and personal property.
+A multi-asset 1031 Exchange involves both real and personal property.
 For example the sale of a hotel frequently involves both real estate and furnishings and equipment.
-In this example an exchange would be done for the land and building and another exchange for the furnishing and equipment in a separate exchange.
+In this example a 1031 Exchange would be done for the land and building and another 1031 Exchange for the furnishing and equipment in a separate 1031 Exchange.
 The definition of like-kind for personal property and equipment is much narrower than for real estate.

 Realized gain is the increase in the taxpayer’s economic position as a result of the exchange.
 In a sale, tax is paid on the realized gain.
 Recognized gain is the taxable gain.
 Recognized gain is the lesser of realized gain or the net boot received.